vhscom/archuro/README.md

 Platform-specific [setting locations](https://vscode.readthedocs.io/en/latest/getstarted/settings/#settings-file-locations) vary.
 Mac and Windows store VSCode settings along with application data and not in the user's home directory.
 Keep this in mind and create a symbolic link (`ln -s`) to the user `$HOME` or adjust scripts as needed.

 For more info on extensions see [User and Workspace settings](https://vscode.readthedocs.io/en/latest/getstarted/settings/) on the VSCode docs site.

-## Usage

-- The `attach` command connects to a running `archlinux` container.
-- If an archlinux container isn't running, start one with `archuro tty`.
-- View running container info with the `archuro ps` command.
-- Leave a tty running backgrounded by closing it without `exit`.
-- Run `archuro update` to update Homebrew dependencies.

-Run `archuro --help` after installation for usage instructions.

-Once you've stowed with `archuro init -S` you may continue using `brew bundle` just like you normally would.
-Keep in mind Archuro builds some dependendencies from source so there may be conflicts though brew handles them like a champ.

 ## Extended builds